helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>A proverb is a short sentence based on long experience.</h3 quote>
+<h3 quote align='center'>The noblest spirit is most strongly attracted by thelove of glory.</h3 quote>

 ---